HanjiangHu/HanjiangHu.github.io/_pages/research.md

 * **Cross-Season Monocular Depth Prediction under Changing Environments** <br> [[available soon]()]  <br >
 <!-- <img src='../images/img2.png' align="center" width=666 alt="Text alternative when image is not available"> -->
 A new cross-season scaleless monocular depth prediction dataset is derived from CMU Visual Localization dataset through structure from motion.
 And then the several metrics are formulated to measure the performance on this dataset.
-Besides, we have benchmarked almost all the open-source state-of-the-art algorithms on KITTI dataset using the new dataset to find robust methods against the challenging environments.
-The paper and dataset will be available soon.
+Besides, we have benchmarked almost all the open-source state-of-the-art algorithms on KITTI dataset using the new dataset to find robust methods against the challenging environments.The dataset and benchmark is on [SeasonDepth](https://github.com/SeasonDepth/SeasonDepth).

 * **Domain Adaptation for Semantic and Geometric-aware Localization** <br> [[paper](https://arxiv.org/pdf/2010.00573.pdf)] [[code](https://github.com/HanjiangHu/DASGIL)] <br >
 <img src='../images/img2.png' style="float:center" width=600 alt="Text alternative when image is not available"> <br>